MicrosoftDocs/azure-docs/articles/machine-learning/concept-soft-delete.md

 ## Deleting a workspace

 The default deletion behavior when deleting a workspace is soft delete.
-This behavior excludes workspaces that are [encrypted with a customer-managed key](concept-customer-managed-keys.md), which aren't supported for soft delete.

 Optionally, you may permanently delete a workspace going to soft delete state first by checking __Delete the workspace permanently__ in the Azure portal.
 Permanently deleting workspaces can only be done one workspace at time, and not using a batch operation.

 Permanently deleting a workspace allows a workspace name to be reused immediately after deletion.
 This behavior may be useful in dev/test scenarios where you want to create and later delete a workspace.
 Permanently deleting a workspace may also be required for compliance if you manage highly sensitive data.
 See [General Data Protection Regulation (GDPR) implications](#general-data-protection-regulation-gdpr-implications) to learn more on how deletions are handled when soft delete is enabled.